3mcd/glom/docs/src/entity_registry.md

 # Entity Registry

+**Problem:** Coordinating entity creation across multiple agents in a distributed system often results in ID collisions or high-latency round trips to a central authority.

 The `EntityRegistry` manages entity allocation.
 It is designed so that entities can be created and destroyed across different nodes without ID collisions.

 ## Domains